The Bankrate promise

 - Creating defensible space, ensuring water access on your property and considering fire risk when landscaping or renovating are all ways to potentially reduce your home’s wildfire risk.

 - California, Texas and Colorado have the highest number of properties at extreme risk for wildfire damage.

 Homeowners insurance policies usually cover damage caused by fires, including wildfires.
 Regardless of the type of homeowners policy you have, damage caused by fire is typically covered.
 That said, some carriers may limit or stop writing coverage in states and regions that are prone to wildfire damage.
 For example, Allstate and State Farm recently stopped writing home insurance policies in California due to an increased risk of natural disasters in the state, specifically wildfires.

 Wildfire-related claims can be extraordinarily expensive for insurers to pay out.
 Triple-I estimates that the economic losses from wildfires, droughts and heatwaves totaled $20.36 billion in 2021, while insurance losses from these conditions totaled $8.69 billion.
 If many carriers are unwilling to take on the risk, homeowners in high-risk fire zones may struggle to find a policy from a private insurance company.

 When does homeowners insurance not cover wildfire damage?

-Certain areas within the U.S. where homeowners have a higher chance of wildfire damage, such as California, may find it more difficult to get this type of coverage.
+Homeowners in areas of the U.S. with a higher risk of wildfire damage may find it more difficult to get coverage for wildfire damage or homeowners coverage in general.
 Homeowners insurance companies may exclude wildfire damage on a standard insurance policy or be unwilling to write coverage at all in these high-fire-risk areas.